John Cale at the Cafe Biazrre - photo: Adam Ritchie

 Cale goes on tour with The Primitives to promote Lou Reed's offbeat dance craze The Ostrich.
 He doesn't perform on the actual recording.

-"When I first met Lou Reed at the beginning of 1965, he was a 22-year old songwriter at Pickwick Records in Long Island City, and I was a 22-year old avant-garde musician in La Monte Young's Theatre of Eternal Music.
+"When I first met Lou Reed at the beginning of 1965 (actually by the end of 1964), he was a 22-year old songwriter at Pickwick Records in Long Island City, and I was a 22-year old avant-garde musician in La Monte Young's Theatre of Eternal Music.
 We were introduced by a Pickwick producer, Terry Phillips, who thought I was a pop musician because I had long hair.
 He asked me, Tony Conrad and a friend, the sculptor Walter de Maria, to form a band with Lou called the Primitives.
 Phillips wanted to publicize a song he had written and recorded in a back room and Pickwick has released as a single, 'The Ostrich', by a fictious band, the Primitives."

 With the Primitives